garbageplanet/frontend/README.md

 - [ ] upoad to imgur as user
 - [ ] reverse geocode addresses for cleanings
 - [ ] make the edit system
-- [ ] put the licenses in the minified files
+- [ ] keep the licenses in the minified files
 - [ ] documentation

 ### Licence